dambergautam/laravel-kubernetes-helm/README.md

 - create docker images and run containers
 - perform series of Laravel Artisan and NPM commands in the container.

-To access website visit http://localhost:82/.
+To access website locally, visit http://localhost:82/.

-**Step 2**
+**Step 3:**
-To deploy in kubernetes using helm chart

-Create PHPFPM image with laravel application source
+To deploy the application on kubernetes using helm chart, create PHPFPM image with laravel application source

 ```
 docker build -t acr2.tst.apnic.net/webops/laravel-application:0.1.0 ./docker/Dockerfile.phpfpm